Pearoad/WW2-MMO-Public/README.md

-Programmer - Fury22pl - Michał Kołodziej *
+﻿Programmer - Fury22pl - Michał Kołodziej *

 # WW2-MMO-Public
 Repository for all team to work on the project together.
 There are a few branches - never change release branch!